Advanced usage¶

 } sample_struct;

-In order to gather the offsets we need to figure out the sizes of each type, a short list:
+In order to gather the offsets we need to know the sizes of each type:

 {